smol-ai/ainews-web-2025/src/content/blog/01-getting-started/index.md

 export const ABOUT: Metadata = {
   TITLE: "About",
-  DESCRIPTION: "Astro Micro is a fork of Astro Nano.", };
+  DESCRIPTION: "Weekday recaps of top News for AI Engineers", };
 ```